TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 - `gene`: the HGNC gene symbol
 - `mutation.mutatedXmer`: the neoantigen candidate sequence, i.e. the mutated amino acid sequence.
 The mutation should be located in the middle, flanked by 13 amino acid on both sites (IUPAC 1 respecting casing, eg: A)
 - `mutation.wildTypeXmer`: the equivalent non-mutated amino acid sequence (IUPAC 1 respecting casing, eg: A)
-- `mutation.wildTypeAminoacid`: the wild type amino acid (IUPAC 1 or 3 letters respecting casing, eg: A and Ala)
 - `patientIdentifier`: the patient identifier
 - `rnaExpression`: the transcript expression.
 Should be empty if no value available
 - `rnaVariantAlleleFrequency`: the variant allele frequency calculated from the RNA (**optional**, this will be estimated using the `dnaVariantAlleleFrequency` if not available)